-Upper body exercises are an excellent way to sculpt your back, shoulders, and arms and prevent sagging of your breasts.
+Upper body exercises are an excellent way to sculpt your back, shoulders, and arms and shape up your breasts.
 These exercises help strengthen the upper body, accentuate your beauty, and make everyday tasks easier.
 Women have 50% less upper body strength compared to their lower body, and research shows that they build a positive body image when they add strength training to their workout routine (1), (2).
 Remember, these exercises will NOT make you hulk up.
 Because women only produce one-tenth of the testosterone that men produce, and building muscles like bodybuilders requires rigorous full body training.
 Read on to know about the best upper body strengthening exercises and how to do them.

 But first, let’s see the types of body movements you will concentrate on.

 6 Upper Body Movements To Concentrate On

 While strengthening your upper body, you must use the muscles and joints that actually help you build a leaner and toned upper body.
 Here are the 6 body movements that you should focus on.

 - Horizontal Push – This body movement will involve exercises that you will use to push the weight away from your body horizontally.

 - Horizontal Pull – This body movement will involve exercises that you will use to pull the weight towards your body horizontally.

 - Vertical Push – This exercise involves body movements where you will push the weight away vertically, over your head.

 - Vertical Pull – This exercise involves body movements where you will pull the weight towards you vertically.